Forked Lightning Ranch

 - 3.5 Miles of New Mexico's Famed Pecos River

 The approximately 2,300-deeded acres of Jane Fonda's Forked Lightning Ranch provide a diverse ecosystem of placid beauty.
-The Pecos River, one of the finest trout fisheries in the state, circuitously flows for about three and a half miles through the Ranch creating an oasis for a variety of Rocky Mountain wildlife and a haven for anglers seeking healthy rainbow and brown trout.
+The Pecos River, one of the finest trout fisheries in the state, circuitously flows for about three and a half miles through the luxury Ranch creating an oasis for a variety of Rocky Mountain wildlife and a haven for anglers seeking healthy rainbow and brown trout.
 To float or wade its classic riffle run and pool water during June’s higher flows when the remarkable salmon-fly hatch explodes, provides one of fly fishing’s most rewarding experiences.
 The meaty adult salmon fly causes even the wiliest trout to throw caution to the wind and feed voraciously.

-Consisting of willows and cottonwoods along the riparian corridor, craggy outcroppings of sedimentary-rock formations molded from thousands of years of being washed by the undulating waters of the Pecos, to the rolling foothills with lush stands of native grasses and pinon and ponderosa pines, the Ranch encompasses all of the extraordinary and distinctive elements of the American Southwest.
+Consisting of healthy willows and cottonwoods along the riparian corridor, craggy outcroppings of sedimentary-rock formations molded from thousands of years of being washed by the undulating waters of the Pecos, to the rolling foothills with lush stands of native grasses and pinon and ponderosa pines, the Ranch encompasses all of the extraordinary and distinctive elements of the American Southwest.

 The enchantment of Forked Lightning led Fonda to spend two years hiking, camping and horseback riding, meticulously analyzing every nuance of the river and the Ranch in order to find the ideal site for her personal dwelling.
 From examining the seasonal sunsets and sunrises, how the spring-rain showers sweep across the high-desert landscape and assimilating the features of the Southwest-style architecture, Fonda’s River House was sited and created providing an elegant refuge with state-of-the-art technologies.
 The approximately 9,585 square-foot Spanish colonial style River House, recently featured in the March 2014 issue of Architectural Digest, brought to reality Fonda’s vision as she directed the design of every passage, bedroom, living space and roof line.
 Fonda has incorporated energy-efficient, sustainable resources, methods and materials into the restoration, building, and landscaping throughout the Ranch.